Ice cream van: In the United Kingdom

-They are usually converted from factory standard vans with the rear cut away and replaced with a fibre glass body (to reduce the weight).
+They are usually converted from factory standard vans with the rear cut away and replaced with a fibre glass body.

 The traditional song played by ice cream vans in the United Kingdom, Ireland, Australia, and New Zealand is "Greensleeves".

-Because of the British climate, not only is running an ice cream van profitably very difficult outside summer, but it is also an unpredictable business.
-A summer heatwave can provoke a massive upturn in fortunes for a few days, but after the weather has cooled sales drop off dramatically.
-The need to take advantage of rare and short-lived opportunities can result in the fierce rivalry between ice cream vans in coterminous areas, with the main disputes being over who is entitled to sell ice cream in a particular 'patch'.
-This has also led to some ice cream van vendors diversifying and selling other products such as crisps, chips, burgers, or hot dogs from their vehicles at other times of the year.
+Other songs in these countries include "Anchors Aweigh", the "Colonel Bogey March", "Girls and Boys Come Out to Play", "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini", "The Liberty Bell", "'O sole mio", "Oh!
+Oh!
+Antonio!", "Spring Song", "The Sun Has Got His Hat On", "Swedish Rhapsody No. 1", and "Waltzing Matilda".

 In several local authority areas, particularly in London Boroughs with existing street markets, street trading regulations prohibit ice cream vans from remaining in one static location.
 The legislation also contains powers to ban ice cream vans from specific streets.
 Proposals in the current London Local Authorities Bill would allow only 15 minutes of trading per vehicle per street each day.

-There is also a nationwide code of practice for the use of chimes, which limits the volume to 80 dB and the duration to twelve seconds, Chimes must not be played more often than every three minutes near hospitals, schools, and churches when they are in use.
+Ice cream van chimes are regulated under a national code of practice that limits the sound level to 80 decibels and the duration of chimes to twelve seconds.
+Chimes should not be played more often than once every three minutes near sensitive locations such as schools, hospitals, and places of worship when they are in use.
+However, these rules are rarely observed or enforced.

 In Scotland, ice cream vans have been used to sell smuggled cigarettes and, in the 1980s Glasgow ice cream wars, as front organizations to sell illicit drugs.